xames3/smart/docs/source/projects/xsnumpy.rst

 be **"easy peasy"**.
 Things like writing a :py:func:`repr` or overriding the built-in methods.

-I remember talking to myself one morning, *"let's start with something bloody easy, perhaps just display the array."* That couldn't be hard, right?
+I remember talking to myself one morning, *"let's start with something dead easy, perhaps just display the array."* That couldn't be hard, right?
 All I need to do is print the content of my array in a readable format how NumPy does.
 Little did I know I was shooting myself in the foot.
 At its core, a ``repr`` is just an object's internal data representation.
-I started with something like...
+I started with something like this...

 .. code-block:: python
     :linenos: